Security and Good Governance in U.S.–Caribbean Relations

 These two dynamics present Governments of the region and U.S.–based Caribbean Diaspora members an opportunity to be proactively engaged in the evolution of future U.S.-Caribbean policy.
 The importance of the Caribbean Diaspora in U.S.-Caribbean policy formulation and execution cannot be overemphasized and sponsors of H.R.4939 recognized this in the original Bill.
 Some U.S. political leaders have an awareness of, and appreciation for the potential role of members of the Caribbean Diaspora in U.S. engagement with the Caribbean.

 I raise these issues with the hope that governments of the Caribbean region and members of the Caribbean Diaspora will take seriously the challenges and opportunities these new dynamics present to us.
-Future writings on The Ward Post will continue elaboration of these issues, and provide a medium for discussion more broadly of U.S.-Caribbean relations.
+Future articles in The Ward Post will continue elaboration of these issues, and provide a medium for discussion more broadly of U.S.-Caribbean relations.

 My focus on security and good governance provides an opportunity to highlight areas of cooperation and collaboration between the United States and the Caribbean which will inure to the benefit of both sides of the Third Border, in particular as these issues are foundational to the region’s development, as well as securing the countries of the region and the U.S. from national, regional, and global security threats.
 Most importantly, the H.R.4939 review offers an opportunity to review the current status and what needs to be done collectively to build a security architecture which serves the mutual interests of the U.S. and the region.
 Security capacity-building and cooperation must be anticipated as a primary feature of the H.R.4939 review alongside review of trade and other economic relations.